What should I know about income trusts?

 Yes.
 You can ask a qualified registered advisor.
 They may need to dig deep into the financial statements of the income trust and its business to answer these questions.
 The formulas income trusts use to calculate what money makes up the distributions to investors, also known as distributable cash, can be very confusing because there is no set standard for the calculation.
 However, it is worth asking your advisor to do this.
 If you invest in an income trust without knowing where the distributable cash comes from, then you risk investing in a business that is not sustainable.

 You may already own income trusts through your other investments

 How might I own an income trust without knowing it?

 Income trusts have become so popular that mutual funds of all sizes and types invest in them.
 If you own mutual funds, then you may have more invested in income trusts than you think.

 Why does this matter?

 If you buy an income trust without first knowing how many income trusts you already own through your other investments, then you risk having too much money invested in them.
 Having too much invested in one type of investment means you will lose more of your money if that type of investment performs poorly.
 If this happens and you are unable to sustain such a loss, then you were probably over exposed to that type of investment.

 Investing in multiple types of investments is known as diversification.
 Diversification is an accepted strategy for minimizing the risks of over exposure.
 If one of your investments performs poorly, then proper diversification can help minimize the impact on you.

-Can someone help me with this?
 Yes.
 You can talk with a qualified registered advisor.
 They can help you determine your investment goals to ensure that you are not over exposed to the risks of income trusts.
 Investing in income trusts before knowing your exposure to them through other investments can put your money at risk.